 On the other hand, if a child thread has already been started or run (and completed), then attempting to start it again will result in an exception in the parent thread, and the behaviour of the program is implementation-defined.

 This scenario can lead to deadlock and race conditions when activating a thread, and is not always observable even during extensive testing, so it is important to prevent it during development so that it does not surface later.

+The ThreadPoolExecutor enables a predetermined number of threads to be created in advance and available for work.
+Otherwise, creating and then destroying threads in Python has significant overhead associated with it so keeping a pool of threads available eliminates the creation/destruction process.
+The join() operation is also performed automatically so that is another benefit.

 The vulnerabilities associated with the multiprocessing models are: